KFO's

 households are given a diary and asked to note down all the

-they see and hear over a seven-day period.
-On the whole, the
+programs they see and hear over a seven-day period.
+On the

-cheap and permits a comparatively large sample (2,200).
-The
+whole, the method is cheap and permits a comparatively large

 poor, telephone and nontelephone, urban and rural; and the